 What's happened

 The UK has enforced new restrictions on advertising unhealthy food and drinks to children, including a ban on TV ads before 9pm and online at any time.
-The move aims to reduce childhood obesity, with estimates of preventing 20,000 cases and saving around £2 billion in health costs annually.
+The move aims to reduce childhood obesity, with estimates of preventing 20,000 cases and saving around £2 billion annually.
 The regulations target products high in fat, salt, and sugar, affecting categories like soft drinks, chocolates, and fast food.
-Despite the restrictions, industry concerns about loopholes and advertising shifts persist, and campaigners call for further measures to protect children’s health.
+Despite industry lobbying and shifting tactics, experts see this as a significant step forward in public health.

 What's behind the headline?